-GSK’s Global Pain Index study 2017, commissioned by Voltarol, found that the top reasons why people aged 35 to 55 struggle to stay active are tiredness and lack of motivation, lifestyle changes, preferring to stay in or socialise and being too injury conscious and cost conscious.
+GSK's Global Pain Index study 2017, commissioned by Voltarol, found that the top reasons why people aged 35 to 55 struggle to stay active are tiredness and lack of motivation, lifestyle changes, preferring to stay in or socialize and being too injury conscious, and cost-conscious.

 "Pain is the largest OTC category worth £542 million," says Charlotte Perry, Voltarol brand manager at GSK.
 "There's a big opportunity for incremental sales for pharmacists in the category by providing further education and understanding for shoppers, aided by the Global Pain Index.
 Pharmacists have an important role in advising their customers about pain management and have a real opportunity to influence decision-making in-store with product recommendations."

-According to the Health & Safety Executive, there were 194,000 work-related lower back pain cases in the UK in 2016 to 2017.
-More than half occurred from manual work, but five per cent were from keyboard or repetitive movement activities and 25 per cent from awkward or tiring positions.
+According to the Health & Safety Executive, there were 194,000 work-related lower back pain cases in the UK from 2016 to 2017.
+More than half occurred from manual work, but five percent were from the keyboard or repetitive movement activities and 25 percent from awkward or tiring positions.
 The Mentholatum Company recently launched Mind Your Back, a multimedia campaign to help people take care of their backs.
 The campaign came as a response to the increasing incidence of back pain, often caused by the greater amount of time people spend sitting, which weakens the back muscles.

-Sarina Mughal, professional services pharmacist, Day Lewis Plc “All Day Lewis pharmacies are accredited healthy living pharmacies, so we are always recommending ways for patients to become more active – with tips such as taking the stairs instead of the lift and recommending local gyms and health centres.
-We recommend small lifestyle changes first, such as walking to work, and then maybe doing something with a friend, such as going to an exercise class or working out at home.
-We have to give people options, because not everyone can afford to spend £60 a month on a gym membership.
-In Harrods Pharmacy, we sell protein powders and vitamin supplements that can be used in conjunction with exercise, but these must be recommended on a case-by-case basis.”
+Sarina Mughal, professional services pharmacist, Day-Lewis Plc "All Day-Lewis pharmacies are accredited healthy living pharmacies, so we are always recommending ways for patients to become more active, with tips such as taking the stairs instead of the lift and recommending local gyms and health centers.
+We recommend small lifestyle changes first, such as walking to work and then maybe doing something with a friend, such as going to an exercise class or working out at home.
+We have to give people options because not everyone can afford to spend £60 a month on a gym membership.
+In Harrods Pharmacy, we sell protein powders and vitamin supplements that can be used in conjunction with exercise, but these must be recommended on a case-by-case basis."